How To Fix Back Pain With IMS Treatment

 Using heat and stretching at home only helped a bit.

-What finally helped Sarah with her chronic pain was something called Intramuscular Simulation, or IMS.
-In this post, you will find out what IMS is.
+What finally helped Sarah with her chronic pain was something called Intramuscular Simulation (IMS) or dry needling.
+In this post, you will find out what IMS / dry needling is.
 You will learn how it can help you with your chronic back pain.
 You will also get other tips on how to get your pain under control.

 Why Does Fixing Your Low Back Pain Matter